openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

 ### Add Dockerfiles for building images from new location

-Place a `Dockerfile.<operator>` and `Dockerfile.<operator>.test` at top of csi-operator tree and make sure that you are able to build an image of the operator from csi-operator repository.
+Place a `Dockerfile.<operator>` at top of csi-operator tree and make sure that you are able to build an image of the operator from csi-operator repository.

 ### Update openshift/release to build image from new location
 Make a PR to openshift/release repository to build the operator from csi-operator.
 For example - https://github.com/openshift/release/pull/46233.